-WE ARE AN INDEPENDENT, NOT-FOR-PROFIT ORGANISATION CAMPAIGNING GLOBALLY TO IMPROVE WORK PERMIT REGULATIONS FOR PARTNERS OF EMPLOYEES ON INTERNATIONAL ASSIGNMENT.
+WE ARE AN INDEPENDENT, NOT-FOR-PROFIT ORGANISATION CAMPAIGNING GLOBALLY TO IMPROVE WORK PERMIT REGULATIONS FOR PARTNERS OF MOBILE EMPLOYEES ON INTERNATIONAL ASSIGNMENT.

 More than 40 international companies and organisations worldwide support Permits Foundation.
-These diverse organisations show the breadth of concern and quality of support for international dual careers in both the private and public sector.
+These diverse organisations show the breadth of concern and quality of support for international dual careers in both, the private and public sector.

 Since our start-up in 2001, we have been progressively successful in influencing change throughout the European Union, as well as in the USA, Brazil and Asia (Hong Kong, India and Japan).
-30 countries now allow accompanying spouses or partners to work.
-Countries are also increasingly adopting a broader definition of family members, including unmarried partners.
+More than 30 countries now allow accompanying spouses or partners to work.
+Countries are also increasingly adopting a broader definition of family members, including unmarried and same-sex couples or partners.
 We continue to promote best practice and monitor legislative improvements, as well as setting up new projects, for example, in South Africa and China in our global campaign.